ge00rg/website/_posts/2019-01-18-Gridscore-paper-accepted.md

 ---
 layout: post
-title: "Simon's paper on a new local grid score for grid cells has just been accepted!
+title: "Simon's new paper has just been accepted!
+It presents a new local grid score for individual spikes of grid cells in entorhinal cortex.
 Congratulations!"
 ---